yooooki/ugreen_dx4600_leds_controller/README.md

 UGREEN's DX4600 Pro is a four-bay NAS with a built-in system based on OpenWRT called `UGOS`.
 It can install Debian or other open-source NAS systems, but the issue is that the installed non-UGOS system does not have drivers for the six LED lights on the front panel (indicating power, network card, and four hard drives).
 By default, only the power indicator light blinks, and other indicator lights are off.

-This repository describes the control logic of UGOS for these LED lights and provides a command-line tool to control them.
+This repository describes the control logic of UGOS for these LED lights and provides a command-line tool and a kernel module to control them.
 For the process of understanding this control logic, please refer to [my blog (in Chinese)](https://blog.miskcoo.com/2024/05/ugreen-dx4600-pro-led-controller).

 **WARNING:** Only tested on the following devices.
 I guess that it works for all DX4600 series.
 For other devices, please follow the [Preparation](#Preparation) section to check if the protocol is compatible, and run `./ugreen_leds_cli all` to see which LEDs are supported by this tool.